 What are Waves?

-Large waves happen on big expanses of water which affect the wind.
-These large waves are an attraction for surfers even though occasionally the waves become just too big to surf.
+Large waves happen on big expanses of water, which affect the wind.
+These large waves are an attraction for surfers, even though occasionally, the waves become just too big to surf.

 Some big waves which don’t happen near the land are Rogue waves.
 They are formed during storms and are extremely unpredictable.
-They look like huge walls of water to the sailors and no one knows how and what causes these rogue waves.
+They look like huge walls of water to the sailors, and no one knows how and what causes these rogue waves.

-The leading part of this slowing down causes the remaining waves to pile up behind it causing an increase in the height of the wave.
+The leading part of this slowing down causes the remaining waves to pile up behind it, causing an increase in the height of the wave.

-Tsunami waves are only a few feet high and they travel through the deep ocean.
+Tsunami waves are only a few feet high and travel through the deep ocean.
 Their speed and wavelength cause a change in the heights when they slow down at the shore.

 Main Differences Between Tides and Waves